Thick Forests: Recognising a thick forest

-However, if the chromatic number $\chi(G)$ of $G\in\thksf\sF$ is a parameter, there is an easy FPT algorithm for counting colourings exactly.
+Finally, note that if the chromatic number $\chi(G)$ for $G\in\sQ$ is a parameter, there is an easy FPT algorithm for counting colourings exactly in $\sQ$.
 Since $G$ is perfect $\chi$ is the size of the largest clique.
-Thus the largest thick vertex in $G$ has at most $\chi$ vertices.
-Therefore any atom of the \CCD of $G$ is either a clique of size at most $\chi$ or a cobipartite graph $B$ such that $\bar B$ has bipartition with both parts of size at most $\chi$.
-Thus $\bar B$ has at most $\binom{\chi}{k}^2<\chi^{2k}$ matchings of size $k$, which we can count by complete enumeration.
-We substitute these in \eqref{eq:chrompoly} to count the number of colourings of $B$.
-Then we use the CCCL to extend the counting from the atoms to the whole of $G$.
-This is an FPT algorithm.
+Thus the largest clique in $G$ has at most $\chi$ vertices, or else $\ncol(G)=0$.
+Therefore any atom of the \CCD of $G$ is either a clique of size at most $\chi$ or a cobipartite graph $G_0$ such that $\bar G_0$ has a bipartition with both parts of size at most~$\chi$.
+Then $\bar G_0$ has at most $\sum_{k=0}^\nu\binom{\nu}{k}^2k!=\cO(\nu^{2\nu})$ matchings of all sizes $k$, which we can count exactly by brute force.
+We can then use Lemma~\ref{lem:cobipcol} to count the number of colourings of $G_0$.
+Then we use Theorem~\ref{thm:ccdcol} to extend the counting from the atoms to the whole of $G$.
+This algorithm has time complexity $\cO(\nu^{2\nu}n)$ from Theorem~\ref{thm:ccdcol}, so is in FPT.